 The Confluence of Rivers

 I suspect George was ahead of his time in many ways, not all, but many.
-Think of the ingenuity, over 225 years ago, for such a facility to be built and the thought process and skill behind the construction.
+Think of the ingenuity.
+Over 225+ years ago, for such a facility to be built and the thought process and skill behind the construction.
 One can’t help but be impressed.
-And when you walk the grounds of what is now a National Park, it’s pretty cool to imagine what life was like at Harpers Ferry.
-Over the decades the armory grew to include 20 workshops, 2 arsenals and 86 dwellings, certainly a thriving venture.
+When you walk the grounds of what is now a National Park, it’s fascinating to imagine what life was like at Harpers Ferry.
+Over the decades the armory grew to include 20 workshops, two arsenals and 86 dwellings, certainly a thriving venture.

 The Infamous Raid of John Brown

-History lesson 101 on Harpers Ferry and the infamous raid of abolitionist John Brown: Morally opposed to slavery, John Brown’s campaign against slavery was built on a foundation of violence.
+History lesson 101 on Harpers Ferry and the infamous raid of abolitionist John Brown.
+Morally opposed to slavery, John Brown’s campaign against slavery was built on a foundation of violence.
 It was John’s intent to start a revolution by arming slaves in the south.
-He chose to lead a raid on Harpers Ferry because of the stock of 100,000 weapons in the armory, he’d have access to the southern slaves and he could use the free state of Pennsylvania as an escape route.
+He chose to lead a raid on Harpers Ferry, because of the stock of 100,000 weapons in the armory, and he’d have access to the southern slaves.
+Additionally, he could use the free state of Pennsylvania as an escape route.
+Or, so he thought.

-Things didn’t quite go according to plan though as many of John’s followers did not show up and with only 21 men by his side, the raid was over in three days.
+Things didn’t quite go according to plan though as many of John’s followers did not show up.
+With only 21 men by his side, the raid was over in three days.
 John Brown was tried for treason and executed by hanging in December of 1859, just two months after the raid.
-While his attempt to cause a revolution failed, he certainly carved out a place for himself in U.S. history.
+While his attempt to cause a revolution failed, he certainly carved out a place for himself in US history.

 Storer College

-On the hilltop overlooking Harpers Ferry, and the Potomac and Shenandoah Rivers, is the campus of the former Storer College.
+On the hilltop overlooking the Potomac and Shenandoah Rivers, sits the campus of the former Storer College.
 What started as a one-room school house in 1865, to educate freed slaves, eventually became a degree-granting college for all races and for both men and women.

-For those freedmen who were suddenly forced into a daily life with no skills or education, Storer College provided them with the opportunity to learn and in turn many returned to their communities to teach others; truly an inspiring story.
-The year 1954 brought about the end of legal segregation and with the state no longer required to subsidize the college, the doors were closed in 1955 and the campus is now part of the Harpers Ferry National Park.
+For those freedmen who were suddenly forced into a daily life with no skills or education, Storer College provided them with the opportunity to learn.
+In turn many returned to their communities to teach others; truly an inspiring story.
+The year 1954 brought about the end of legal segregation.
+And, with the state no longer required to subsidize the college, the doors were closed in 1955.
+The campus is now part of the Harpers Ferry National Park.

 The Appalachian Trail